BlogCover letter

 FAQ Section

 1. Is a 1-page cover letter format strictly required?
 Yes.
 HR managers rarely look at a second page.
 If you cannot fit your value onto one page, it suggests a lack of concise communication skills.
-For more advanced formatting, check our pricing.
+For more advanced formatting, try Cover Letter Builder.

 2. Should I include my photo in the cover letter layout?
 In a global/MNC context, no. It can introduce bias.
 Focus on your metrics and results instead of your appearance.